onouv/fscl/doc/fscl/Data Management Concept.md

 When a view wants to create a new element,

-(1) it must check in the shadow model if there is an appropriate candidat.
+(1) it must check in the shadow model if there already is an appropriate candidate.
 If there is, it must decide if that should be used

 If there is no such candidate or if it shall not be used, the view must (2) create a new element in the view model